Gearing up for a long-distance hike far from the trailhead? The Spire GTX won't let you down.

 The lug pattern on these shoes was also impressive and was one of the most aggressive soles in this review.
 With deep, widely spaced lugs the Spire GTX cut through mud and soft dirt easily and shed it quickly instead of caking up on the bottom.
 We also appreciate the Impact Braking System, which is a pattern set into the sole allowing speed control on steep descents.

 Our reviewers wore these shoes on casual day hikes around their local trails, on long adventure hikes deeper into the backcountry, and during general around-town use.
-They feel comfortable, snug and secure just like many of our casual running shoes, but with the extra traction and water resistance of a hiking shoe, this model can do it all.
+They feel comfortable, snug, and secure, like many of our casual running shoes.
+With the extra traction and water resistance of a hiking shoe, this model can do it all.

 With a relaxed, subdued style, the Spire GTX doesn't give away the fact that it is a top-tier hiking shoe, and easily fits into casual settings as well as wilderness outings.